bink48/awesome-random/README.md

 ## Building Software

 - [Building TypeScript Projects with Bazel](https://blog.mgechev.com/2018/11/19/introduction-bazel-typescript-tutorial/) - a brief introduction to what Bazel is and how we can build our TypeScript projects with it

 ## Good Books

 - https://github.com/Automation-Tools/karate-test-mojo -  Generate integration tests from springboot or jersey source code.

 ## Platforms
+test

 ## Programming Languages